Music Therapy Internship

 - Complete unofficial academic transcript from all universities you have attended.
 (If selected, you will be asked to submit official documentation)

-- An essay of no more than 500 words that answers the following questions:
+- Question responses with no more than 250 words each that answer the following questions:

 - Why are you interested in becoming a music therapist?

 - What is your philosophy of music therapy?

 - What are your goals and expectations for this clinical internship?